Folded eggs

-Total time to make : 5 minutes Time to prep : 2 minutes
+Time to make : 5 minutes

 Servings : 1